Nikolay Bobrikov: Military career

 Nikolay Bobrikov was promoted to an officer after finishing cadet school in 1858.
 He later got a degree at the Nikolay general staff academy, after which he was appointed to the general staff of the Kazan military district.
 From 1867 he served as the chief of staff at the 22nd infantry division in Novgorod.
 In 1869 he was promoted to colonel.
 In 1876 he was sent to Bucharest, Romania as the Russian military official and in 1878 he was promoted to major general during the Russo-Turkish War.

 in 1889, Emperor Alexander II of Russia appointed Bobrikov as a member of the special committee (Verhovnaya Rasporyaditelnaya Komissiya) led by Mikhail Loris-Melikov.
 The mission of the committee was to fight against the revolutionaries.
 Bobrikov was actively involved in investigating the bomb strike held at the Winter Palace in 1880.
 In 1884 he was promoted to lieutenant general and he became the chief of staff of the guard and of the Saint Petersburg military district.
 He was promoted to general of the infantry in 1897.

 Governor-General of Finland

 A cartoon by Kaarlo Kari on 30 September 1898 in the magazine Matti Meikäläinen, showing Bobrikov at the start of his term as Governor-General of Finland, being given the Constitution of Finland to read.

-In 1898, Tsar Nicholas II appointed Bobrikov as the Governor-General of Finland as well as the Finnish Military District.
+In 1898, Emperor Nicholas II appointed Bobrikov as Governor-General of Finland as well as the Finnish Military District.

-Upon appointment, he introduced a Russification programme into the Grand Duchy, the 11 main points were:
+Upon appointment, he introduced a Russification programme into the Grand Duchy of Finland, the 11 main points were: